Braves vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have won in each of the two contests they have played as underdogs this season.
+- The Braves have won 65.4% of the games this season when they were the moneyline favorite (17-9).

-- Atlanta has played as an underdog of +110 or more once this season and won that game.
+- In games it has played as moneyline favorites with odds of -140 or shorter, Atlanta has a 14-3 record (winning 82.4% of its games).

-- The Braves have an implied victory probability of 47.6% according to the moneyline set by sportsbooks for this matchup.
+- The Braves have a 58.3% chance to win this matchup based on the moneyline's implied probability.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.